-Implementing Half Duplex mode at the network level involves reducing the number of Tx/Rx opportunities to just one in N radio frames.
-This reduction minimizes energy consumption and decreases the complexity of satellite payloads, such as eliminating the need for a diplexer.
+Implementing Half Duplex mode at the SAN involves reducing the number of Tx/Rx opportunities to just one in N radio frames.
+This reduction minimizes energy consumption per carrier (by approx. 90%) and decreases the complexity of satellite payloads, such as eliminating the need for a diplexer.
 As a result, satellites can be designed in a more streamlined, cost-effective manner, simplifying implementation and maintenance.
 Additionally, this approach can extend satellite lifespans, lower operational costs, and appeal to markets with a focus on sustainability and environmental impact.